-C\ Türkiye
+Türkiye

-- 57% of Syrians in earthquake-affected areas reported very severe and 18% severe damage to their house as a result of the earthquakes. - 21% of Syrians and host community members observed or heard of increased child marriages within their communities, and 28% noted an increase in domestic violence within their community. - 34% of Syrian families reported facing financial constraints with regards to schooling their children. - 46% of Syrian families manage to school all their children (28% none, 15% some, 11% the majority). - 85% of Syrian families reported a deterioration/decline of their financial situation in the past year. - 92% of Syrian families reported not being able to cover all their monthly basic households needs. - 65% of Syrians reported that the earthquakes had a major impact on their mental health - The recovery of public institutions which were affected by the earthquakes is a critical priority in order to ensure that refugees and host communities will have access to basic services (e.g., health, education, waste management and employment).
+- 57% of Syrians in earthquake-affected areas reported very severe and 18% severe damage to their house as a result of the earthquakes. - 65% of Syrians reported that the earthquakes had a major impact on their mental health. - The recovery of public institutions which were affected by the earthquakes is a critical priority in order to ensure that refugees and host communities will have access to basic services (e.g., health, education, waste management and employment). - The earthquake impacted livelihoods opportunities for both refugees and host community members.
+Damages to SMEs in the earthquake areas are estimated over US\$ 8.2 million and many businesses remain closed, which limit access to employment opportunities. - 21% of Syrians and host community members observed or heard of increased child marriages within their communities, and 28% noted an increase in domestic violence within their community. - 34% of Syrian families reported facing financial constraints with regards to schooling their children.
+46% of Syrian families manage to school all their children (28% none, 15% some, 11% the majority). - 85% of Syrian families reported a deterioration/decline of their financial situation in the past year.
+Only 18% of Turkish citizens can fully cover their expenses, with 72% indicate adopting survival strategies, highlighting a widespread financial challenge across communities. - being able to cover all their monthly basic households needs.